Getting Materials for a Course

 Faculty

 Faculty members are responsible for all course materials they choose to put on their syllabi.
-However, the JKM Library is happy to support your work, and we can help you.
+However, the JKM Library is proud to support your work, and we want to help you!

-The more resources JKM can buy for your courses, especially in electronic formats, the less burden there will be on you and your students!
+This is why libraries are so important!
+The more resources JKM can buy for your courses, especially in electronic formats, the less burden there will be on you and your students.

-In general, when picking course texts, please consider the following:
+In general, when picking course texts, please also search our catalog and consider the following:

 • how many physical copies are also available in I-Share for students who want one?